Cruise Voluntourism: Ways to Give Back at Sea Home > Features > Cruise Trends > Cruise Voluntourism: Ways to Give Back at Sea

 So what can you expect if you are looking to add a dose of good deeds to your next voyage?
 Here are the latest philanthropic strides from ship to shore.

 Sailings dedicated to supporting a single charity often come with the added perk of being partially tax deductible.
-For example, in 2013, Princess Cruises is launching its first fundraising sailing.
-Princess said it expects its four-night Western Caribbean cruise from Houston, departing November 5, 2013, to generate $1 million for two charities committed to U.S. veterans -- the Vietnam Veterans Memorial Fund and Operation Homefront.
-Princess President and CEO Alan Buckelew, a Vietnam veteran, will be onboard to host the cruise.
-A portion of every cruise fare for this Cruising for a Cause event -- ranging from $100 to $300 per person, depending on stateroom category -- will be evenly donated to the two charities and is tax deductible.
+For example, in 2013, Princess Cruises launched its first fundraising sailing.
+Princess generated $300,000 each for two charities committed to U.S. veterans -- the Vietnam Veterans Memorial Fund and Operation Homefront -- during a four-night Western Caribbean cruise from Houston in November 2013.
+Princess President and CEO Alan Buckelew, a Vietnam veteran, was onboard to host the cruise, and a portion of every cruise fare for the event -- ranging from $100 to $300 per person, depending on stateroom category -- was evenly donated to the two charities.
+That portion was also tax deductible for the cruise passengers.

 Some organizations charter out cruise ships for charity-driven theme cruises.
 In March 2014, a seven-night sailing on Carnival Miracle to the Mexican Riviera offers travelers a chance to book their trip as part of the "Cruise for the Troops" fundraiser that benefits members of the military and their families.
 Passengers also are invited to sponsor the cruise for members of the military who might not otherwise be able to afford the trip.